docmd-io/docmd.io/docs/index.md

     <p class="section-sub" data-i18n="faq.sub">Quick answers to common questions about docmd.</p>
     <details class="faq-item">
       <summary data-i18n="faq.q1">What is docmd?</summary>
       <div class="faq-answer" data-i18n-html="faq.a1">docmd is an open-source, zero-config documentation engine that converts Markdown files into production-ready documentation sites.
-It generates static HTML for SEO while providing SPA-like navigation for speed. <a href="https://docs.docmd.io/getting-started/quick-start">Read the quick start guide →</a></div>
+It generates static HTML for SEO while providing SPA-like navigation for speed.<br/><br/><a href="https://docs.docmd.io/getting-started/quick-start/">Read the quick start guide →</a></div>
     </details>
     <details class="faq-item">
-      <summary data-i18n="faq.q2">How is it different from Docusaurus or VitePress?</summary>
+      <summary data-i18n="faq.q2">How is it different from Docusaurus, MkDocs or VitePress?</summary>
-      <div class="faq-answer" data-i18n-html="faq.a2">docmd requires zero configuration — no React, no Vue, no framework knowledge.
-It produces standalone HTML with &lt;20kb client JS, scores Lighthouse 100, and includes search, SEO, AI context (llms.txt), and i18n without setup. <a href="https://docs.docmd.io/comparison">See the full comparison →</a></div>
+      <div class="faq-answer" data-i18n-html="faq.a2">docmd requires no configuration, no React, no Vue, no framework knowledge.
+It produces standalone HTML with less than 20kb client JS, scores Lighthouse 100, and includes search, SEO, and AI context (llms.txt) without any setup.<br/><br/><a href="https://docs.docmd.io/comparison/">See the full comparison →</a></div>
     </details>
     <details class="faq-item">
       <summary data-i18n="faq.q3">Do I need React or any framework?</summary>